Quantum Limits of Exoplanet Detection and Localization: Preliminaries

 \subsection{Star-Exoplanet Model}

-We consider an idealized model where the star and exoplanet are assumed to be incoherent quasi-monochromatic thermal point sources, ignoring their finite size and polychromatic emission spectra.
-We further assume that the scene is effectively static over the measurement period, ignoring the orbital dynamics of the planet around the star.
-As the star and planet are far away (i.e. the object plane is effectively at infinity) any defocus that may result from the two light sources living in different depth planes along the optical axis is considered negligible.
-Under these assumptions, the scene is fully characterized by the parameters $\bm{\theta} = \{ \mbf{r}_{s},\mbf{r}_{e},b \}$,

-where $\mbf{r}_s$ and $\mbf{r}_e$ are the true location of the star and exoplanet respectively when mapped to the focal plane, and $b$ is the relative brightness of the exoplanet.
+Following \cite{Tsang:2016}, we invoke an idealized model where the star and exoplanet are assumed to be quasi-monochromatic point sources, ignoring their finite size and polychromatic emission spectra.
+We further assume that the scene is effectively static over the measurement period, ignoring the temporal dynamics of the exoplanet around the star.
+Under these assumptions, the scene is fully characterized by the position of the star $\mbf{r}_s$, the position of the exoplanet $\mbf{r}_e$, and the relative brightness of the exoplanet $b \in (0,1)$.
 Alternatively, we may parameterize the scene in terms of the center of intensity $\mbf{R} = (1-b)\mbf{r}_{s} + b\mbf{r}_{e}$ and the separation $\mbf{r}_{\Delta} = \mbf{r}_e-\mbf{r}_s$.
-All subsequent analysis takes the optical axis (origin of the coordinate system) to be aligned with the center of intensity $\mbf{R} = (0,0)$.
-Then the star and planet coordinates become,
+All subsequent analysis considers the optical axis (origin of the coordinate system) to be aligned with the center of intensity $\mbf{R} = (0,0)$ such that the star and planet positions become,

-The parameters $b$ and $\mathbf{R}$ are taken to be known \textit{a priori} such that localization amounts to estimating the unknown star-planet separation vector $\mbf{r}_{\Delta}$.
-Simultaneous estimation of the separation vector, the centroid, and the relative brightness adds substantial complexity to the quantum information analysis which we defer to future studies.
-In the meantime, we point the curious reader to \cite{Rehacek:2017} for an interesting discussion on how the interdependence of these parameters manifests in the QFIM for the one-dimensional counterpart to our exoplanet localization problem.
+The parameters $b$ and $\mathbf{R}$ are taken to be known \textit{a priori} such that the localization task amounts to estimating the unknown star-planet separation vector $\mbf{r}_{\Delta}$.
+Simultaneous estimation of the separation vector, the centroid, and the relative brightness adds substantial complexity to the quantum information analysis which we defer to future studies.\footnote{We point the curious reader to \cite{Rehacek:2017} for an interesting discussion on how the interdependence of these parameters manifests in the QFIM for the one-dimensional counterpart to the exoplanet localization task.}